aspnetrun/run-aspnetcore/README.md

 # What is AspnetRun ?
 A **starter kit** for your next web application.
 Boilerplate for **ASP.NET Core reference application** with **Entity Framework Core**, demonstrating a layered application architecture with DDD best practices.
-Implements **NLayer architecture** (Core, Application, Infrastructure and Presentation Layers) and **Domain Driven Design** (Entities, Repositories, Domain/Application Services, DTO's...) and aimed to be a **Clean Architecture**, with applying **SOLID principles** in order to use for a project template.
+Implements NLayer **Hexagonal architecture** (Core, Application, Infrastructure and Presentation Layers) and **Domain Driven Design** (Entities, Repositories, Domain/Application Services, DTO's...) and aimed to be a **Clean Architecture**, with applying **SOLID principles** in order to use for a project template.
-Also implements and provides a good infrastructure to implement **best practices** and using **design patterns** such as **Dependency Injection**, logging, validation, exception handling, localization and so on.
+Also implements and provides a good infrastructure to implement **best practices** like **loosely-coupled, dependency-inverted** architecture and using **design patterns** such as **Dependency Injection**, logging, validation, exception handling, localization and so on.

 You can check full repository documentations and step by step development of **100+ page eBook PDF** from here - **http://www.aspnetrun.com/Book**.
 Also basic introduction of book and project structure exists on **[github wiki](https://github.com/aspnetrun/run-core/wiki)**.